Ciaran-OBrien/FYP/README.md

 # Project Fair
-I shall be attending TU Dublin project fair, held in Gleeson Hall 9th of April, booth 17.
+I also attended the  TU Dublin project fair, held in Gleeson Hall 9th of April, booth 17.

 You can view my poster from the event [here](https://github.com/Ciaran-OBrien/FYP/blob/master/Documents/Ciaran%20OBrien%20Poster.pdf)